PackeTsar/freeztp/README.md

 Due to the unique nature of how FreeZTP works and performs discovery of switches, there are a few terms you will need to know to understand the application.
   - **Template**
 	  - FreeZTP relies on the Jinja2 templating standard to take a common Cisco IOS configuration and templatize it: creating variables (with the `{{ i_am_a_variable }}` syntax) in the template where unique values can be inserted for a specific switch upon configuration push.
 	  - FreeZTP uses two different templates: the 'initial-template', and the 'final-template'.
-The initial-template is used to set the switch up for discovery, the final-template is used to push the final configuation once the discovery is complete and the switch has been identified (this will make more sense in the **ZTP Process** section).
+The initial-template is used to set the switch up for discovery, the final-template is used to push the final configuration once the discovery is complete and the switch has been identified (this will make more sense in the **ZTP Process** section).
   - **Keystore**
 	  - The counterpart to the template (specifically: the final-template) is the keystore.
 The keystore is the part of the ZTP configuration which holds the unique configuration values for specific switches (or for an array of switches).
 The keystore provides those values for the merge of the final-template once the switch has been identified by the discovery process.
 	  - **Keystore ID**